Daron Acemoglu: Why Nations Fail

 In their 2012 book, Why Nations Fail, Acemoglu and Robinson argue that economic growth at the forefront of technology requires political stability, which the Mayan civilization (to name only one) did not have, and creative destruction.
 The latter cannot occur without institutional restraints on the granting of monopoly and oligopoly rights.
-They say that the industrial revolution began in Great Britain, because the English Bill of Rights 1689 created such restraints.
-For example, a steam boat built in 1705 by Denis Papin was demolished by a boatmen guild in Münden, Germany.
-Papin went to London, where several of his papers were published by the Royal Society.
-Thomas Newcomen extended Papin's work into a steam engines in 1712, and became a commercial success, while Papin died in 1713 and was buried in an unmarked pauper's grave.
+They say that the Industrial Revolution began in Great Britain, because the English Bill of Rights 1689 created such restraints.

 Acemoglu and Robinson insist that "development differences across countries are exclusively due to differences in political and economic institutions, and reject other theories that attribute some of the differences to culture, weather, geography or lack of knowledge about the best policies and practices."
 For example, "Soviet Russia generated rapid growth as it caught up rapidly with some of the advanced technologies in the world [but] was running out of steam by the 1970s" because of a lack of creative destruction.

 The book was written for the general audience.
 It was widely discussed by political analysts and commentators.
 Warren Bass wrote of it in The Washington Post: "bracing, garrulous, wildly ambitious and ultimately hopeful.
 It may, in fact, be a bit of a masterpiece."

 Clive Crook wrote in Bloomberg News that the book deserves most of the "lavish praise" it received.
 In his review in Foreign Affairs Jeffrey Sachs criticized Acemoglu and Robinson for systematically ignoring factors such as domestic politics, geopolitics, technological discoveries, and natural resources.
 He also argued that the book's appeal was based on readers' desire to hear that "Western democracy pays off not only politically but also economically."
 Bill Gates called the book a "major disappointment" and characterized the authors' analysis as "vague and simplistic."
 Ryan Avent, an editor at The Economist, responded that "Acemoglu and Robinson might not be entirely right about why nations succeed or fail.
 But at least they're engaged with the right problem."

+The Narrow Corridor

+In The Narrow Corridor.
+States, Societies, and the Fate of Liberty (2019), Acemoglu and Robinson argue that a free society is attained when the power of the state and of society evolved in rough balance.